-Rhong-Tiam is an all-natural burger truck with a Pan-Asian twist – the concept is compelling and the execution admirable.
+The Rhong-Tiam Truck is an all-natural burger truck with a Pan-Asian twist – the concept is compelling and the execution admirable.
 I bicycled a couple miles over on a day when I knew my boss was watching the clock just to be among the first week’s customers and am without regret.

 My plan was to get the burger with the most obvious Thai influence, but after overhearing that the Duck wasn’t up to snuff and had been pulled temporarily from the menu, and the Green Curry (with eggplant relish!) was not available, I took the head chef and truck maitre d’s cheery recommendation to “get the Yang” – beef with caramelized ‘shroom and onion, basil chili, Siracusa aioli (like cheesesauce) lettuce and tomato.

-They were also not serving the papaya salad and chef urged me to get the fries.
+The Rhong-Tiam Truck crew were also not serving the papaya salad and chef urged me to get the fries.
 Me and fries.
 Everyone wants me to eat fries.
 Parents, siblings, all major significant others since 1985, waiters, cooks who come out of the kitchen just to tell me what toorder.…everyone.

 Yet, even though I can count the number of french fry makers who have pleased me on one hand, my cardinal rule remains (except for my 6 years as a self-exiled vegan) “food is love, eat what people offer” so I ordered the “Asian Invasion” five spice fries.

 I did get my first choice on shake, however, salted caramel vanilla.
-Chef handed it to me while I waited for burger and fries.
+The Chef handed it to me while I waited for burger and fries.
 It was nice.
 Personally, I like a shake that will burst your eardrums if you attempt to suck it through a straw, but for a milky shake it was really good – silky smooth with gooey ribbons of caramel punctuating each swallow – not very salty.